Home Korean Ingredient GlossaryFermented Sauce (Jang) What Is Doenjang? (Korean Soybean Paste)

 How Do You Make Doenjang?

 Made entirely of soybean and brine, doenjang is a byproduct of making soup soy sauce.
 To start, people in Korea prepare ‘meju’ (메주), a thick brick made of dried and fermented soybeans, in early to mid-November.
 To do so, they soak the beans overnight before boiling them in saltwater.
 Then, they either pound the soybeans with a mortar or grind them in a millstone.
-Finally, people shape the soybean mash into a cube or thick sphere known as ‘meju’ bricks.
-Then, they dry these bricks in a cool, dark area for a period until firm.
+Finally, the ground or pounded soybeans are shaped into a cube or thick sphere of ‘meju’ bricks.
+These bricks are then dried in a cool, dark area for a period until firm.

 Then, once hardened, the meju blocks are tied with rice straws to the eaves or beams of the home.
 Note that different areas of Korea have different traditions of how to hang or dry the meju bricks.

 Finally, people place the meju to age in jangdok (also known as onggi) with brine.
-People often add further ingredients, such as charcoal or chilies, to the onggi for their antibacterial properties.
-Once fermented, the excess liquid is filtered and boiled to become Korean soy sauce while the aged meju chucks are further mashed down to become doenjang.
+Further ingredients, such as charcoal or chilies, are often added for their antibacterial properties.
+Once fermented, people filter and boil the to become Korean soy sauce while they further mash down the aged meju chucks to become doenjang.

-Culture Note: Traditionally, people also add charcoal or chilies to the onggi as they believed it helped to drive evil spirits away.
+Culture Note: Traditionally, people also added charcoal or chilies to the onggi as they believed it helped to drive evil spirits away.

 Doenjang in Korean Cooking: